 Things to do in Haarlem

-The center of Haarlem is compact, so it’s easy to visit a lot of sites in a short period of time.
-These are some of the sites and attractions we loved in the city.
+The center of the city is compact, so it’s easy to visit a lot of sites in a short period of time.
+These are some of the sites and attractions we loved.

 Some of the prettiest buildings in the city, the St. Elisabeth Gasthuis is a former hospital complex across from the Frans Hals Museum.
 The idyllic row of step gabled facades was built in 1612.